innereq/matrix-element-builder/README.md

 It does some things for us:

-- Builds an upstream development version of Element.
+- builds an upstream development version of Element;
-- Applies tiny instance-specific changes.
+- applies tiny instance-specific changes;
-- Deploys to our servers.
+- deploys to our servers;
-- Every day!
+- every day!
 Actually, every night, but whatever.